 What is physical restraint?

-This is different from the acceptable physical contact that happens every day in school.
+Physical restraint is different from the acceptable physical contact (guidelines, page 32) that happens every day in schools.

 When can physical restraint be used?

 Physical restraint can only be considered as a last resort, and it can only be used by teachers or authorised staff members when all three of the following conditions are met.

 - The physical restraint is necessary to prevent imminent harm, including significant emotional distress, to the student or another person.